-When purchasing an investment for our clients we have an index of items we look for.
+When purchasing an investment for our clients we have an index of items we look for to ensure the property meets the investors needs and will hit the right tenant demographic.
 There are subtleties of the criteria that does change dependent upon the region in Melbourne we are buying in, the suburb and our client’s overall investment strategy.

-As a savvy investor it is wise to understand the foundational items that are a must in every property as well as the unique and subtle variances for tenant and buyer preferences in each suburb you consider.
+As a smart property investor it is wise to understand the foundation items that are a must in every property as well as the unique and subtle variances for tenant and buyer preferences in each suburb you consider.

 Sticking to a blanket approach and the same checklist for every suburb will delay your results and keep you out of the market longer.
 Learn to be fluid in your approach and adapt to the playing field you are playing on.

 If you would like help to select a suburb and property type to meet your investment goals and investment strategy our team are available to assist.
-With the resources we have access to and the databases we have built ourselves coupled with our unique approach to asset selection you can have your shortlisted suburbs and know exactly what property type to target within a week of speaking with us.
+With the resources we have access to and the databases we have built ourselves, coupled with our unique approach to choosing an investment property in Melbourne, you can have your shortlisted suburbs and know exactly what property type to target within a week of speaking with us.
 Buying a property can be really easy with a little help on your side.